ppy/osu-wiki/news/2021/2021-10-16-new-featured-artist-lexurus.md

 We rounded up **11** relaxing yet captivating tracks for you to slap some beatmaps onto, all available from [**Lexurus**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/208)!

 **Lexurus**'s sound is familiar to anyone who keeps an eye on osu!'s drum & bass scene.
 If you're not in the loop however, you're lucky — you can indulge in the ephemeral feeling of listening to **Lexurus** for the first time.
-See what that's like through drum & bass aficionado [Strategas](https://osu.ppy.sh/users/2971837)'s newest beatmap in this video, then check out the other previews below!
+See what that's like through drum & bass aficionado ::Strategas::{ user-id=2971837 }'s newest beatmap in this video, then check out the other previews below!

 <div align="center">
     <video width="100%" controls>